Title of statistical activity: Crop farming

 1.5.
 Contact mail address The postal address of the contact points for the data or metadata.

 51 Tatari Str, 10134 Tallinn, Estonia

 1.6.
 Contact email address E-mail address of the contact points for the data or metadata.

 1.7.
 Contact phone number The telephone number of the contact points for the data or metadata.

 2.1.
 Metadata last certified Date of the latest certification provided by the domain manager to confirm that the metadata posted are still up-to-date, even if the content has not been amended.

 2.2.
 Metadata last update Date of last update of the content of the metadata.

 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

-Preliminary estimations of sown areas and yield
+Preliminary estimations of sown areas, harvest and yield of crops

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.